MCannas/mcannas.github.io/index.md

 <html>
 <body>
 <h1>Luna Lovegood</h1>
-Luna Lovegood was born on the 13th of February 1981.
+Luna Lovegood was born on the 13th of February 1981 finaly.
 </body>
 </html>